solidjs/solid-router/README.md

 ```
 ## Router Primitives

-Solid App Router provides a number of primitives that read off the Router and Route context.
+Solid Router provides a number of primitives that read off the Router and Route context.

 ### useParams